PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 You need to have installed on your PC:
 - Thonny IDE or equivalent.
 Needed for the Pimoroni Presto device.
 - Arduino IDE v2.3.5.
 Needed for the Adafruit Feather ESP32-S3-TFT device.
-Do not use the Arduino (Cloud) online IDE because that limits the possibility to change library files to your needs.
+Do not use the Arduino (Cloud) online IDE because, AFAIK, that limits the possibility to change library files to your needs.
   For example I added a function to the M5Stack M5Unit-RTC library for the Arduino IDE.
-I added the function:  ``setUnixTime(unsigned long uxTime)```.
+I added the function:  "setUnixTime(unsigned long uxTime)".
   For your convenience I added this modified library [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Arduino/libraries/).

 # MQTT message content